-The South Dakota Department of Agriculture can aid in planning and writing grants.
+The South Dakota Department of Agriculture can aid in planning grants.
 This resource is available to small businesses, local governments, producer groups, producers, individuals and anyone with an interest in South Dakota agriculture and rural development.

 Planning and writing a grant takes a considerable amount of time, but the rewards can be worth it if the project is funded.
 Grants usually require the applicant to provide matching funds.

 Click the links below for more information about grants available through SDDA.

 These grants are used to fund community forestry projects which solve a specific community forestry problem or demonstrate the importance of trees in our communities.

 Available for projects that demonstrate resource conservation benefits to the state.
 Any organized conservation district within the state may make an application.
 Because of limited funding these grants are competitive in nature.

 Reimbursement program provided on a first-come, first-served basis for landowners that had their trees marked by crews trained by the SDDA Division of Resource Conservation & Forestry.
 Reimbursement is capped at a maximum of $10,000 per landowner or group of landowners.